sebastjanm/gratitude-bee/docs/realtime-chat.md

 # Real-time Chat Architecture

 This document outlines the architecture and implementation of the real-time chat module.
-The system is built on Supabase, leveraging **Postgres Changes** for message history and **Presence** for online status, adhering to official best practices for a simple, maintainable, and durable implementation.
+The system is built on Supabase and uses **TanStack Query (`useInfiniteQuery`)** for state management, adhering to modern best practices for a performant, maintainable, and robust implementation.

 ## Guiding Principles

-- **KISS (Keep It Simple, Stupid):** The architecture avoids over-engineering, resulting in a lean, manageable system.
+- **KISS (Keep It Simple, Stupid):** The architecture avoids over-engineering by leveraging a powerful state management library.
 - **DRY (Don't Repeat Yourself):** Reusable functions and database triggers automate common processes.
 - **Single Source of Truth:** The Postgres database is the definitive source for all chat history.
+TanStack Query acts as a synchronized client-side cache.
 - **Security First:** Strict Row Level Security (RLS) is implemented on all chat-related tables.

 ---